GGEMS/ggems/doc/source/generality.rst

 Reference frame
 ---------------

 In GGEMS the reference frame of the simulation is defined by the isocenter.
-Every element of the simulations (sources, phantoms and detectors) have to be placed regarding to the isocenter.
+Every element of the simulation (sources, phantoms and detectors) has to be positioned with respect to the isocenter.

 .. image:: images/world_frame.png
     :scale: 75%